NwCoder21/Docker/Introduction.md

 ```
 Here;

+* `run` will start a new container
 *  `-d` option is used to run the container in detached mode
 * `-p` option opens and binda a port of the host machine to the port of the container
+* `redis:4.0` need to specify the image

+And then we can do the same for the other container:

+This means, if we wanted to run a command on a particular container, we can do so by typing in its name too, such as